chopdicemince/chopdicemince.github.io/_posts/2018-08-05-objective-c.md

 # What is Objective-C?

-Objective-C is an programming language created in the early 1980's by Brad Cox.
+Objective-C is a programming language created in the early 1980's by Brad Cox.

 Objective-C adds a small set of features to C to make it object-oriented.